 When a truck driver is involved in a crash, the trucking company they work for and their insurance company will quickly get involved.
 They will reach out to you and any other injured parties and ask you to provide a written or recorded statement of what happened during the accident and what the nature and severity of your injuries are.

 The insurance company may also be quick to offer you a settlement for much less than what you are entitled to.
-We recommend consulting with an attorney first.
+We recommend consulting with a truck accident lawyer first.
 They will handle all communication with the insurance company and give you honest, informed feedback on whether the settlement is fair.

 Stay away from social media

 If you have been involved in a truck accident, the insurance company and/or their attorneys will likely access your social media accounts.
 They will likely use your posts against you to avoid liability or refute the nature or severity of your injuries.
 It is vital to stay off of social media, ensuring nothing you post can negatively affect your chances of obtaining the compensation you deserve.